izrik/pydeproxy/docs/handlers.rst

 Built-in Handlers
 =================

-- default_handler
+- simple_handler
-The default handler used if none is specified.
+The last-resort handler used if none is specified.
 It returns a response with a 200 status code, an empty response body, and only the basic Date, Server, and request id headers.

 - echo_handler